Tom Boardman, Baron Boardman: Political service

 According to an obituarist, Boardman was "admired for his calmness under fire".
 He reassured the public that power-station coal stocks would hold out through the winter; and, when a row broke out about possible petrol rationing, he played down his ministry's preparations as "purely administrative action … officials are looking to see whether the mice have eaten the ration books".

 He was frequently called to Downing Street to take part in talks with leaders of the National Union of Mineworkers, and with representatives of the oil sheikdoms.
-And he set a widely appreciated example at the height of the shortages by exchanging his ministerial car for a smaller model.
+And he set an example at the height of the shortages by exchanging his ministerial car for a smaller model.
 He also made a point of letting it be known that he had turned down the thermostat on his oil-fired central heating.

 Boardman showed his steel when he refused the gas workers a court of inquiry over their industrial dispute against Stage II of the prices and incomes policy: "There is nothing to inquire into," he told the Commons.
 He ran energy policy during the first great oil shock until Heath, against the wishes of both Lord Peter Walker and Boardman, decided that there should be a new energy ministry.

 Boardman was described by an admirer as "a politician of charm and ability", noted for his loyalty and for the meticulousness with which he prepared his case and redrafted every statement or document emanating from his office.
 He was also a very patient listener to the problems of industry, at a time of soaring costs and shop floor militancy.
 His only fault, according to his ministerial boss, Lord Walker, was that "he worked too hard and worried too much ...
 I had great difficulty in seeing that Tom got enough sleep and relaxation at weekends".

 His success as a minister was illustrated by his promotion to the post of Chief Secretary to the Treasury in the dying days of the Heath government, but a long career on the front bench was denied him by the defeat of the Government in the February 1974 election and the loss of his own seat to the Labour Party's Jim Marshall in October 1974.
 Boardman had been a well-liked and respected Member of Parliament but, with his party back in opposition, his mainstream political career had come to an end.